matthew-brett/barts-setup/barts_setup.md

 1. Fully wireless — WIFI
 2. Mostly wired  — WIRED

-The following picture is the whole setup, except the IPHONE 12, using the WIRED configuration.
+The following picture is the whole setup, except the IPHONE 12 and projector, using the WIRED configuration.

 ![Whole setup using WIRED connections](images/whole_setup_with_iphone.jpg).